huoww07/Bioinformatics-for-RNA-Seq/lessons/03_Read_Alignment.md

 Approximate time: 20 minutes

 ## Goals
-- Align short reads to a references genome using STAR
+- Align short reads to a references genome using Spliced Transcripts Alignment to a Reference (STAR) aligner
-- View alignment using IGV
+- View alignment using Integrative Genome Viewer (IGV)

 <img src="../img/workflow_align.png" width="400">

 # STAR Alignment

 The alignment process consists of choosing an appropriate reference genome to map our reads against and performing the read alignment using one of several splice-aware alignment tools such as STAR or HISAT2.
 The choice of aligner is often a personal preference and also dependent on the computational resources that are available to you.

-Spliced Transcripts Alignment to a Reference ([STAR](https://github.com/alexdobin/STAR)) is an aligner designed to specifically address many of the challenges of RNA-seq data mapping using a strategy to account for spliced alignments.
+[STAR](https://github.com/alexdobin/STAR) is an aligner designed to specifically address many of the challenges of RNA-seq data mapping using a strategy to account for spliced alignments.
 STAR is shown to have high accuracy and outperforms other aligners by more than a factor of 50 in mapping speed, but it is memory intensive.

 STAR algorithm consists of two major steps:
 - seed searching step: Find Maximum Mappable Prefixes